- Rail Trail

 - Other Trail

-At 161 km in length, it is Australia’s longest rail trail
+- At 161km, this is Australia’s longest rail trail

 - Gently undulating through mostly farming land in the southern section, with steeper sections and bushland in the north